sanluige/sanluige.github.io/index.md

 The model presented here is the result of the practical work of the module, with additional enhancements.

-This basic model emulates grazing behaviour of agents in an environment.
-Grazers (agents) move in and eat from the environment, and share grazed resources with other neighbouring agents.
+This model emulates basic behaviour of grazers and predators in an environment.
+Grazers move in and eat from the environment and share grazed resources with other neighbouring grazers.
+Predators move in a circuit and hunt nearby grazers with probability to fail.

 In general, the model:
 - builds agents and initializes them in a space;